 - Think Advisor, Research Magazine, Advisor Hall of Fame (2015)

 - Rotary Club of Atlanta, Member & Past President

-- The Salvation Army Boys & Girls Clubs of Greater Atlanta, Past Chairman
+- The Salvation Army Boys & Girls Clubs of Greater Atlanta, Board of Directors, Chairman (Past)

 - Georgia Prevention Project, Board of Directors